Urticaria and urticaria-like conditions

 The wheals are well defined raised lesions with a smooth surface.
 They may be red or white in colour, surrounded by a red or white flare.
 Wheals range in size from a few millimetres to many centimetres in diameter.
 Shape also varies: round, polycyclic (overlapping circles), annular (ring-shaped), geographic (like a map).
 They are randomly distributed on the body and may affect any site.
 They last no more than 24 hours and do not leave any marks behind.

-Physical urticarias are a response to an external factor.
-They are classified according to the provoking factor: stroking the skin in dermographism (skin writing), acetyl choline released during sweating in cholinergic urticaria, cold air or water in cold urticaria, a contact factor in contact urticaria, sun exposure in solar urticaria and firm pressure in delayed pressure urticaria.
+Physical or induced urticaria arises in response to an external factor.
+Classification is according to the provoking factor: stroking the skin in dermographism (skin writing), acetyl choline released during sweating in cholinergic urticaria, cold air or water in cold urticaria, a contact factor in contact urticaria, sun exposure in solar urticaria and firm pressure in delayed pressure urticaria.
 Physical urticarias have the following characteristics.

-- Wheals occur at the site of the provoking factor
+- Wheals are induced at the site of the provoking factor

 - Wheals lasting about 15 minutes, nearly always less than one hour (with the exception of delayed pressure urticaria, which lasts hours to days)